Logo

 • 70% plus in all subjects.

-• A compulsory payment of R250 is required from each participating student.
+• A compulsory payment of R300 is required from each participating student (Participants will receive food, gift packs and certificates during the programme).

 • Maximum of 5 members per team per school.